jasonxchen/spotifly/README.md

 * [ ] Render users, routines, and exercises GET routes
 * [ ] Implement POST, PUT, and DELETE routes for users and routines
 * [ ] Incorporate wger Workout Manager REST API for exercise data
+* [ ] Search for exercises from API to add to routines
 * [ ] Working user authentication and authorization
 * [ ] Incorrect login management
 * [ ] Password information is securely handled